 By default, TeamCity optimizes the build queue: already queued build can be replaced with an already started build or a more recent queued build.
 Since TeamCity 2017.1, it is possible to uncheck the box in this section to disable the default behavior.

 When a VCS Root has branches configured, the Branch filter setting appears in the trigger options.
-The branch filter limits the branches affected by the trigger.

 The Branch filter setting limits a set of logical branch names according to specified rules.
 Branch filter has the following format:

 Where logical branch name is a part of branch name matched by branch specification (i.e. displayed for a build in TeamCity UI), see Working With Feature Branches.
 Wildcard character ('*') can also be used.

 feature- prefix are accepted:

 By default, the branch filter is set to accept only the default branch (